Learn About Network Topologies for Oracle Database@Google Cloud

 About Multiple VPC Topology

-If you want to isolate database workloads between two lines of businesses, use the multiple VPC topology.
-A Sales and Marketing team can have their own VPC and subnets for their databases in a VM Cluster inside an Oracle Exadata Database Service infrastructure.
+If you want to isolate database workloads between two lines of businesses, using different Google Cloud projects, use the multiple VPC topology.
+A Sales and Marketing team can have their own Project and VPC for their databases in a VM Cluster inside an Oracle Exadata Database Service infrastructure.

 The following architecture shows a multiple VPC architecture: